LucasMorettoRodrigues/iTravel/README.md

 # iTravel

-This responsive web site was built to practice Bootstrap framework.
+This simple responsive web site was built to practice Bootstrap framework.

 ## Live